sylrie/P5_Pur_Beurre/README.md

 If the user **return 1**,
 - the application offers the following questions to the user:

-* Select the category.
+* 1.Select the category.
 [Several propositions associated with a number.
 The user return the number corresponding and press enter]
-* Select the food.
+* 2.Select the food.
 [Several propositions associated with a number.
 The user return the number corresponding to the chosen food and press enter]

 * The application offers a substitute, its description, a store where buy it and a link to the page Open Food Facts about this food
 * The user has the possibility to save the result in the database.